 What is chocolate spot?

 Chocolate spot is caused by two Botrytis fungi.
 Botrytis fabae is the most common cause and only affects broad beans.
 Botrytis cinerea can cause very similar symptoms, and this fungus also causes grey mould on a very wide range of plants.
-Chocolate spot can be very damaging, and severe attacks can cause the plant to collapse.
+Chocolate spot can be very damaging, in some cases causing flower loss, with severe attacks resulting in whole plant collapse.
 It is worse in cool, damp, overcrowded conditions.
 This disease appears from late winter on autmn sown crops, but is seen from mid-spring on spring-sown broad beans.